joemasilotti/masilotti.com/_posts/2015-02-02-nsdate-manipulation-in-ios-8.md

 category: ios
 ---

-Apple quietly introduced a whole new suite of public API methods to `NSCalendar` in iOS 8 titled “Calendrical Calculations”.
+Apple quietly introduced a whole new suite of public API methods to `NSCalendar` in iOS 8 titled "Calendrical Calculations".
 For some reason they seemed to have forgotten to include them in the public documentation on their developer site.
 Fortunately, digging in to the header file in Xcode reveals lots of descriptive comments about how to use these powerful new ways of interacting with `NSDate` objects.

 In iOS 7 all `NSDate` manipulation required working with `NSDateComponents` directly.
 While there is nothing inherently wrong with this class it is terribly verbose.
 Most of the manipulations require converting an `NSDate` to its components, fiddling with one or more of the values, then creating a new date by hand.
 I’ll compare a few common operations and you can decide which are more legible, terse, and easy to understand.